opensim-org/opensim-core/README.md

       support by default.
 During the installation you must select *Custom*, and check *Programming Languages > Visual C++ > Common Tools for Visual C++ 2015*.
       You can uncheck all other boxes.
+If Visual Studio is installed without C++ support, CMake will report the following errors:

+      ```
+      The C compiler identification is unknown
+      The CXX compiler identification is unknown
+      ```

       If you have already installed Visual Studio without C++ support, simply re-run the installer and select *Modify*.
+Alternatively, go to *File > New > Project...* in Visual Studio, select *Visual C++*, and click *Install Visual C++ 2015 Tools for Windows Desktop*.
 * **physics engine**: Simbody >= 3.6.
 Two options:
     * Let OpenSim get this for you using superbuild (see below).
     * [Build on your own](